RoadSafetyProject/roadsafety-docs/getstarted.rst

 incidences when they occur by police,notification and locating of the accident reported by the community (witness or victim).

 iROAD is a loosely coupled modular web based software bundle that is built with free and open source PHP >= 5.3 Web Frameworks.
-Among the frameworks Involves
+Among the frameworks Involves;

     * Laravel PHP Web Development Framework
     * Angular JS as a scripting language